 The foreign grain beetle, Ahasverus advena (Walt.), is a worldwide pest named for wreaking havoc in grain storage facilities.
 These pests gravitate to damp and moldy grains.

-This pantry pest is a scavenger who feeds on grain, but also on animal (including dead insects) and plant debris and the fungi which grow on them.
+This pantry pest is a scavenger who feeds on grain, but also on animal (including dead insects) and plant debris, and the fungi which grow on them.
 This makes them a serious pest in homes and businesses with major moisture problems.
-They have been known to feed on mould in wet bathrooms.
+They have been known to feed on mold in wet bathrooms.

 Adult foreign grain beetles are between 1/16” to 1/8” long, with flattened, reddish-brown bodies.
 They are covered with short hairs.
-Their antennae have a three-segmented club, and are less than half their body length.
+Their antennae have a three-segmented club and are less than half their body length.
 All 4 corners of their prothorax stick outward and have a round lobe at their tip.
-They have wing, which are covered with many rows of tiny punctures.
-Adult foreign grain beetles are strong flyers and they are attracted to lights at night.
+They have wings, which are covered with many rows of tiny punctures.
+Adult foreign grain beetles are strong flyers and are attracted to lights at night.